 Aerial Operations Flight

-The Aerial Operations Flight is largest Air Transportation footprint outside of Air Mobility Command comprised of 78 Airmen that perform Air Freight, Aerial Delivery, Fleet and Passenger Service operations.
+The Aerial Operations Flight is largest Air Transportation footprint outside of Air Mobility Command comprised of 73 Airmen that perform Air Freight, Aerial Delivery, Fleet and Passenger Service operations.
 The Air Freight section plays a significant role in supporting the Unilateral Aircrew Training mission providing realistic training assets consisting of palletized cargo, and rolling stock.
-The Aerial Delivery section is responsible for the rigging and recovery of airdrop platforms and Container Delivery Systems.
-The Fleet Service section supports aircraft latrine and potable water servicing for the C-17, KC-135 and KC-46 aircrafts.
+The Aerial Delivery section is responsible for the rigging and recovery of airdrop platforms and Container Delivery Systems to execute AETC’s C-17 advanced skills mission.
+The Fleet Service section supports clean and dirty requirements for the C-17, KC-135 and KC-46 aircrafts to ensure a safe and sanitary environment.
 The Passenger Services section manages the screening, processing, and manifesting of all Space-Required and Space-Available passengers.

 Material Management Flight